-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2024.
-The remaining standards and interpretations have no material impact on the Group.
+The abovementioned amendments are applicable for annual periods beginning on or after 1 January 2025 and have no material impact on the Group.

-(3)Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+(3)Standards or interpretations issued, revised or amended, by IASB which have not been endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 с Lack of Exchangeability - Amendments to IAS 21 January 1, 2025
+Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 с IFRS 18 "Presentation and Disclosure in Financial January 1, 2027 Statements" d Disclosure Initiative - Subsidiaries without Public January 1, 2027 Accountability: Disclosures (IFRS 19) e Amendments to the Classification and Measurement of January 1, 2026 Financial Instruments - Amendments to IFRS 9 and IFRS 7 f Annual Improvements to IFRS Accounting Standards - January 1, 2026 Volume 11 g Contracts Referencing Nature-dependent Electricity January 1, 2026 Amendments to IFRS 9 and IFRS 7

-(a)IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+(A)IFRS 10 "Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures